cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 <!--  ----------------------------------------- -->
 ## Case Study: Gaia DR3

-In the following, we will show how to find your data in EOSC, using Gaia DR3 (Vizier DOI: [10.26093/cds/vizier.1355][vizier-gaia-dr3]) as an example.
+In the following, we will show how to find your data in EOSC, using Gaia DR3 (VizieR DOI: [10.26093/cds/vizier.1355][vizier-gaia-dr3]) as an example.

 ### Step 1: Search